Department of Geography and Urban Studies

 The four research themes associated with the department are Social Justice, Globalization, Sustainability, and Geographic Methods.
 More information about the Department of Geography and Urban Studies research themes visit our research page.

-The Department currently offers a B.A. in Geography and Urban Studies, a B.A. in Environmental Studies, an M.A. in Geography and Urban Studies, and a Ph.D. in Geography and Urban Studies.
-GUS currently has over 200 undergraduate majors, 14 Masters students, 19 doctoral students, and 30 faculty members.
+The Department currently offers a B.A. in Geography and Urban Studies, a B.A. in Environmental Studies, an M.A. in Geography and Urban Studies, a P.S.M. in Geographic Information Systems and a Ph.D. in Geography and Urban Studies.
+GUS currently has over 200 undergraduate majors, 5 Master’s of Arts students, 15 Professional Science Master’s in GIS students 19 doctoral students, and 30 faculty members.